dwavesystems/dwave-ocean-sdk/docs/quantum_research/errors.rst

 the effective temperature of the qubits may vary by a few millikelvin, depending on usage.

+:numref:`Figure %s <single-qubit-temp>` shows a graph of single-qubit-temperature extraction.
+Specifically, the average single-qubit temperature is extracted from two measurements of the qubit population: one as function of the applied linear bias and the other as a function of the applied flux bias.
+For information about the temperature utilities used for these temperature measurements, see the :ref:`system_utilities` section.

 .. figure:: ../_images/single-qubit-temperature-extraction.png
     :name: single-qubit-temp
     :width: 80 %